iHawke/postman-basics/notes.md

    GET / HTTP/1.1
 ```
 - The API we are using the HTTPS protocol.
-- HTTPS stands for Secure Hypertext Transfer Protocol.
-- HTTPS ensures that the connection is encrypted.
+- HTTPS stands for Secured HTTP where connection is encrypted.
 - All APIs should use HTTPS.
 - From our point of view HTTP and HTTPS are the same.
 - The HTTP request message will contain: